-The investigators of the public health field, epidemiologists study the causes, behaviors, and spread of disease.
+As the investigators of the public health field, epidemiologists study the causes, behaviors, and spread of disease.
 Learn more about this research-oriented health care profession.

 Epidemiology is the study of diseases and injuries, their origins, how they spread, and strategies for containing or stopping them.
-Working within this field are epidemiologists, who pair their scientific knowledge with well-honed research abilities to thoroughly investigate the causes of disease and ensure the public remains healthy and safe.
+Working within this field are epidemiologists, as who pair their scientific knowledge with well-honed research abilities to thoroughly investigate the causes of disease and ensure the public remains healthy and safe.

-While the Covid-19 pandemic shone a light on the most dramatic elements of epidemiology, the truth is that many epidemiologists study a wide range of common diseases and injuries that inflict many of us every day.
+While the COVID-19 pandemic shone a light on the most dramatic elements of epidemiology, the truth is that many epidemiologists study a wide range of common diseases and injuries that inflict many of us every day.
 Some common topics of study include influenza, pneumonia, cancer, birth defects, asthma-inducing air pollution, and heavy metal contamination.

-In this article, you’ll learn more about epidemiologists, what they do, their job outlook, and how to become one.
+Continue reading to learn more about epidemiologists, what they do, their job outlook, and how to become one.
 At the end, you’ll also find some suggested courses that can help you explore this increasingly important medical career.

 Read more: Social Epidemiology Explained: Meaning, Impact, and Jobs